ABAP Syntax

 In this example, the write keyword is in lowercase (write), uppercase (WRITE) and camel-case (Write).
 All forms are valid.

-In the past, ABAP editor doesn’t have the syntax highlighting feature that uses colors for various elements of the source code like keywords, variables, etc. You typically find that most of ABAP code is in uppercase, which is quite difficult to read.
+In the past, the ABAP editor doesn’t have the syntax highlighting feature that uses colors for various elements of the source code like keywords, variables, etc. You typically find that most of ABAP code is in uppercase, which is quite difficult to read.

 Summary